chipsalliance/aib-phy-hardware/i3d/docs/Params.md

-AIB-3D Parameters
+I3D Parameters
 =================

-This document explains the user-defined parameter structure of AIB 3D and explains what they are used for.
+This document explains the user-defined parameter structure of I 3D and explains what they are used for.

-The AIB-3D architecture depends on a large set of global/instance technology/design parameters that will be used to construct it.
+The I-3D architecture depends on a large set of global/instance technology/design parameters that will be used to construct it.
 They dictate how the bump map is created based on the spec discretization.

-Both AIB3DGlblParams and AIB3DInstParams are combined into AIB3DParams for post-processing.
+Both I3DGlblParams and I3DInstParams are combined into I3DParams for post-processing.

 All parameter types are given and are required unless denoted as "Optional".

-## Global Parameters (AIB3DGlblParams):
+## Global Parameters (I3DGlblParams):

 Technology parameters: